zhangdizhangdi

 basin

-an open, round container shaped like a bowl with sloping sides, used for holding food or liquida basin of
+an open, round container shaped like a bowl with sloping sides, used for holding food or liquid

 damp